zeetheme/whitedot/README.md

 ## Documentation and Support ##

 - For documentation and tutorials go to our [Documentation](https://zeetheme.com/whitedot-docs/).
-- If you have any more questions, visit our support on the [Plugin's Forum](https://wordpress.org/support/theme/whitedot).
+- If you have any more questions, visit our support on the [Theme's Forum](https://wordpress.org/support/theme/whitedot).
-- For more information about features, FAQs and documentation, check out our website at [Elementor Page Builder](https://whitedot.zeetheme.com).
+- For more information about features, FAQs and documentation, check out our website at [WhiteDot](https://whitedot.zeetheme.com).

 ## Frequently Asked Questions ##